Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: Introduction

 To address these issues, we introduce \methodname{}, which tackles the collapse of behavior by disentangling world-building from behavioral-building (Fig.~\ref{fig:method_figure}).
 This separation allows us to explicitly model variation in behavior, providing finer control to probe whether LLMs can realize diverse dispositions.
-Unlike world-building, which is setting-specific (\eg a corn farmer does not live in New York City), behavioral traits such as moral stances and interactional styles are universal, making them amenable to external banks that allow systematic specification.
-For example, we use Moral Foundations Theory \cite{graham2013moral} to define stances across axes such as care, fairness, and authority, and an interactional bank to capture conversational tendencies such as cooperation, disagreement, or evasion.
+Unlike world-building, which is setting-specific (\eg a corn farmer does not live in NYC), behavioral traits such as moral stances and interactional styles are more likely to generlize across settings, making them amenable to external banks that allow systematic specification.
+To obtain these banks, we curate a bank of moral stances that counteract the moral bias and one for interactional styles that counteract the assistant bias.
 By sampling and recombining these dimensions, \methodname{} creates character profiles that exhibit varied reactions and moral stances (Fig.~\ref{fig:method_figure}).
-In sum, our results demonstrate that \methodname{} elicits substantially more diverse responses than prior work when behavior is explicitly modeled (Fig.~\ref{fig:figure_one} b).
+Overall, our results demonstrate that \methodname{} elicits substantially more diverse responses than prior work when behavior is explicitly modeled (Fig.~\ref{fig:figure_one} b).

-We demonstrate this through a large-scale experimental procedure, instantiating character profiles across fictional and non-fictional settings and testing them on three frontier models: GPT-4o \cite{achiam2023gpt}, LLaMA 4 \cite{meta2024llama4}, and Qwen 3 \cite{yang2025qwen3}.
+We demonstrate this through a large-scale instantiation of character profiles across realistic and fantastical settings and testing them on three frontier models: GPT-4o \cite{achiam2023gpt}, LLaMA 3.3 70B \cite{dubey2024llama}, and Qwen 3 \cite{yang2025qwen3}.
 Characters are then probed on two tasks.
-In a moral belief experiment adapted from Social Chemistry \cite{forbes-etal-2020-social}, they are presented with normative statements (\eg, Fig.~\ref{fig:figure_one} a) and asked to register agreement or disagreement; \methodname{} yields a broader, more balanced distribution of stances than prior work, avoiding collapse to uniform agreement.
-In an interaction experiment using conversational prompts from ConvAI2 \cite{dinan2019second}, characters produce open-ended responses; here, \methodname{} exhibits more varied behaviors—refusal, deflection, disagreement—while also inducing second-order stylistic diversity in features such as length, punctuation, and emotional tone, resulting in richer and less homogenized profiles.
+In a moral belief experiment adapted from Social Chemistry \cite{forbes-etal-2020-social}, they are presented with normative statements (\eg Fig.~\ref{fig:figure_one} a) and asked to register agreement or disagreement; \methodname{} yields a broader, more balanced distribution of stances avoiding collapse to uniform agreement in prior work.
+In an interaction experiment using conversational prompts from ConvAI2 \cite{dinan2019second}, characters produce open-ended responses; here, \methodname{} exhibits more varied behaviors such as refusal and deflection, while also inducing second-order stylistic diversity in features such as length, punctuation, and emotional tone, resulting in less homogenized profiles.

 Our contributions are twofold: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We identify two alignment-induced biases in existing methods for PCG: a \textit{positive moral bias} and a \textit{helpful assistant bias}. \item We propose \methodname{} which disentangles world-building from behavioral-building and mitigates the aforementioned biases while generating diverse behaviors. \end{itemize}